macashipo/docAllianceitsc/docs/Document/basic_syntax_markdown.md

 ## **Blockquotes with Multiple Paragraphs**

-Blockquotes can contain multiple paragraphs.
-Add a > on the blank lines between the paragraphs.

 ```
 > Dorothy followed her through many of the beautiful rooms in her castle.
 >